denn1s/apple-and-lily/Ch. 5 - Valerie.md

 The moment I stepped inside, the tight knot in my chest began to loosen, as this wonderful, chaotic place washed away the stark white of the university's sterile walls.

-Rin was at her desk, the steady clicking of her keyboard filling the room with its usual rhythm.
+Rin was at her desk, the steady clicking {change this cliche} of her keyboard filling the room with its usual rhythm.
 She didn't even glance up when I entered, completely absorbed in whatever she was working on today.
 How wonderfully predictable of her.

 But today there was something different.
 Risa was here.
 She was sitting cross-legged at the table, surrounded by what looked like a small explosion of plastic pieces.